UniversalDependencies/docs/_zh-dep/obj.md

 udver: '2'
 ---

 The object of a transitive verb is its second core argument after its subject.
-If a third argument, an indirect object, is present, that object is marked as [iobj]() (2), but if the only object present is an indirect object, it is still marked as `obj` (3).
+If a third argument, an indirect object without a preposition\*, is present, that object is marked as [iobj]() (2), but if the only object present is an indirect object, it is still marked as `obj` (3).

+\* Note that indirect objects preceded by a preposition are treated as [obl]() (oblique).

 ~~~ conllu
 # visual-style 1 3 obj	color:blue